A look at how provinces plan to emerge from COVID-19 shutdown

 Newfoundland and Labrador

-Newfoundland and Labrador announced on May 29 that "bubbles" that had been limited to two households could invite six additional people into their circle.

-Small gatherings for funerals, burials and weddings had already been allowed with a limit of 10 people following physical distancing rules.
-However, parties or other social gatherings are still banned.
+During Level 4 some businesses such as law firms and other professional services were allowed to reopen along with regulated child-care centres, with some restrictions.

-Outdoor games of tennis have been allowed to resume, though players must bring their own equipment, and not share it.
+Outdoor games of tennis were allowed to resume, though players must bring their own equipment, and not share it.

 Pet grooming services began operating May 25, with companies ordered to ensure their employees have personal protective equipment.

-Municipal parks, golf courses and driving ranges can open and recreational hunting and fishing are permitted.
+Municipal parks, golf courses and driving ranges as well as recreational hunting and fishing were also allowed to reopen in previous weeks.

-The province is in "alert level four" in its five-level reopening plan, allowing some businesses such as law firms and other professional services to reopen along with regulated child-care centres, with some restrictions.

-At Level 3, private health clinics, such as optometrists and dentists, will be allowed to open, as well as medium-risk businesses such as clothing stores and hair salons.
-Overnight camping will also be permitted at level three, though there's no word yet when that will happen.

 ---